Green and golden bell frog

 Green and golden bell frogs show some significant sexual dimorphism (differences between genders), particularly in the breeding season.
 In general, they can be differentiated by size, with mature males (averaging ~60mm svl) being considerably smaller than females (reaching lengths ≥90mm), but, can also be distinguished by throat colouration, with mature males developing a grey to yellowish-brown tinge to their throat.
 However, in the breeding season, several additional characters are present.
 Males exhibit dark-brown nuptial pads on their thumbs (they are usually pale, and not easily visible), and develop a rusty-orange colouration on their legs, whilst females develop a blue-ish hue on their feet.

-Green and golden bell frog can be distinguished from southern bell frog as they lack the thin light green mid dorsal stripe seen in southern bell frog and their skin is smooth rather than warty as in the southern bell frog.
+Green and golden bell frogs can be distinguished from southern bell frogs (Ranoidea raniformis) by the absence of the thin light green mid-dorsal stripe which is almost always present in southern bell frogs, and by their skin, which is smooth rather than warty.

 Ecology and habitat